Is Code of Compliance required to insure a house?

-If your house does not have full code of compliance and meets the above criteria you can go ahead and get a quote.
-If you proceed with the quote you will need to disclose that the property does not have full consent when you answer the declaration questions during the sign up application.
+If your house does not have full code of compliance but meets the above criteria you can go ahead and get a quote.
+If you proceed with the quote you will need to disclose that the property does not have full consent when you answer the declaration questions during the sign-up application.

 Examples of where we can provide cover

-- Final code compliance check was completed by the council in December, minor and non-structural defects were identified, and repairs where completed.
-Due to the Christmas break council staff were not able to return to issue the code compliance certificate until mid January.
+- Final code compliance check was completed by the council in December, minor and non-structural defects were identified, and repairs were completed.
+Due to the Christmas break, council staff were not able to return to issue the code compliance certificate until mid January.
 The home was structurally complete, fully secure and lockable, and being lived in.
-Cover was able to be provided.
+Cover is able to be provided.

 Examples of where we are unable to provide cover